gudmojo/nice-things/README.md

 Code that is not covered by automated tests can't be confidently refactored.

 One definition of legacy code is a codebase that is not covered by automated tests.

+## Infrastructure as code

+Automate all server configuration as scripts and keep the scripts in source control.

+Otherwise you don't really know how your server is configured and you are hesitant to replace it.

+## Build your artifact once

+The same artifact should flow through the release process from CI build to production.
+Don't build for each deploy or build after QA gives go-ahead.

+Otherwise you don't really know that the thing that passed testing is the same as the thing you have in production.